ishaqadenali/ams_aggmo_tests/README.md

 It seems like the networks have begun to over fit by the time we get to 50 epochs.
 Should probably use regularization.

 One thing I noticed was that AmsAggMo was able to stay stable with high damping parameters *and* high learning rates.
 Interesting stuff.

+Unfortunately, because of the way AmsAggMo is implemented now, it takes much longer per-epoch compared to the other four algorithms.